jonaslacandola0617/jordflix/README.md

-# Jordflix 🎬
+<h1 align="center">Jordflix</h1>

-Jordflix is a sleek, modern movie browsing app inspired by Netflix.
+<p align="center">Jordflix is a sleek, modern movie browsing app inspired by Netflix.
 Built with love, this project lets users explore trending films, search for their favorite titles, and enjoy a stunning cinematic UI.
-Whether you're a film buff or just looking for something to watch, Jordflix gives you that movie night vibe, anytime, anywhere.
+Whether you're a film buff or just looking for something to watch, Jordflix gives you that movie night vibe, anytime, anywhere.</p>

 <img src="./public/screenshot.png">